 SORNA requires registration for juveniles convicted as adults as well as a defined class of older juveniles who are adjudicated delinquent for committing particularly serious sex offenses.
 For additional discussion concerning juvenile registration, see infra I.B.6.
+But see State v.
+Frederick, 251 P.3d 48, 51-52 (Kan.
+2011) (holding that offender was not required to register as a sex offender in Kansas where he had a prior juvenile adjudication for criminal sexual conduct in Minnesota because a juvenile adjudication is not a "conviction" under Kansas law).

 Woodruff v.
 State, 347 So.
 3d 281, 289 (Ala.
 Crim.
 App.
 2020) (holding that municipal court conviction for indecent exposure constitutes a "conviction" for purposes of the Alabama Sex Offender Registration and Community Notification Act); People v.
 Cardona, 986 N.E.2d 66, 75 (Ill.
 2013) (noting that "there are several ways a person can acquire th[e] label [of sex offender], only one of which is criminal conviction of a triggering offense" and "[o]ther ways include being found not guilty of a triggering offense by reason of insanity, being adjudicated a juvenile delinquent as result of committing a triggering offense, and . . . being the subject of a finding not resulting in acquittal at a discharge hearing"); but see Maves v.
 State, 479 P.3d 399, 405 (Alaska 2021) (holding that, once sex offender's Colorado conviction was set aside, it no longer constituted a "conviction" for purposes of requiring registration in Alaska); Walters v.
 Cooper, 739 S.E.2d 185, 187 (N.C.
 Ct.
 App.
-2013) (holding that a prayer for judgment continued does not operate as a final conviction for purposes of sex offender registration under North Carolina law and the offender was not required to register despite pleading guilty to a "sexually violent offense"); State v.
+2013) (holding that a prayer for judgment continued does not requirements, including the duration of registration and frequency with which they must appear.
+In some jurisdictions, registration will also be required when an individual has been civilly committed, found incompetent to stand trial, or is on furlough.
+Additionally, offenders may still be required to register even if they have been pardoned for the underlying offense; their operate as a final conviction for purposes of sex offender registration under North Carolina law and the offender was not required to register despite pleading guilty to a "sexually violent offense"); State v.
 Townsend, No. W2015-02415-CCA-R3-CD, 2017 WL 1380002, at \3, \5 (Tenn.
 Crim.
 App.
 Apr.
 13, 2017) (holding that offender had not been convicted of a sex offense requiring registration as a sex offender where he entered into plea of nolo contendere to sexual battery and was then placed on judicial diversion).